LearnByCloning/LearnJava/01_Basics/01_Labs/06_Reading_Stacktraces/README.md

 ## Lesson: Basics
 ## Lab: 06

+### Reason:
+This lesson is one of the most important ones of this tutorial.
+Once you learn how to understand errors, you're going to become a much stronger developer.

 ### Goal:
 - Understand what Throwables, Exceptions, and Errors are.
 - Understand how a Throwable is caught.